pleuston/eXistcbdb/README.md

 eXistcbdb
 =========

-Person repository from cbdb for eXist-db includes 10 entries.
+existDB app for a person repository from cbdb.
+Includes 10 person files in BIOG_MAIN.
 MS-Access files go into accessfiles.
-BIOG_MAIN contains 10 sample persons.